 Harley-Davidson isn’t a stranger to badge-engineering motorcycles, and if you look back over the long arc of motorcycle history there are very few established marques that haven’t at least dabbled with rebranding bikes.
 The reason Harley bought the MT500 stateside was the hope of acquiring a military contract with the richest armed forces on earth.
 Sadly it never came to be, largely because of the aforementioned diesel-only guidelines.

 The majority of the Harley-Davidson MT500s that were built, were built to the same or similar specifications.
-There are twin jerry can holders either side of the fuel tank – designed to hold documents or other items and be quickly interchangeable for messenger capabilities.
-There’s a waterproof rifle case on the rear right side for an M16 or similar, and the case is designed in such a way that it can take both scoped and unscoped weapons.
+There are twin cases either side of the fuel tank – designed to hold documents or other items and be quickly interchangeable for messenger capabilities.
+There’s a waterproof rifle case on the rear right side for an SA/80 Bullpup rifle or similar, and the case is designed in such a way that it can take both scoped and unscoped weapons.

 The 1999 model you see here is estimated to be worth between $20,000 and $24,000 USD, and it’ll be crossing the auction block with Bonhams in Las Vegas on the 26th of January – click here if you’d like to read more or register to bid.